2022 NBA Win Totals: Projected Wins for All 30 Teams

 Sacramento Kings (35.5)

 The Kings play in a brutal division with the Suns, Lakers, Clippers and Warriors, so it’s unrealistic to expect them to take a big step forward.
-The betting market feels similar, with their win total at 35.5.
+The betting market feels similar, with their regular season wins set at 35.5.

 Minnesota Timberwolves (34.5)